AlbanDAQUINO/Dotfiles/README.md

 # ZSH / Starship Prompt Installation

-Created: January 20, 2022 2:44 PM
-Last Edited Time: January 20, 2022 7:17 PM
-Req.
-Escalation: Yes
-Status: In Progress 🙌
-Tags: Beautifying, Linux, PowerShell, Shell, Starship 🚀, WSL, ZSH
-Type: Technical Guide

 # Preface

 Here’s how to install and beautify `zsh`.

 This is for Debian based systems.
 Pretty straightforward to adapt for other distros (or Powershell, example included).

 You will need a Nerd font in order to be able to get the full benefits (includes icons).

 > *Link: [https://www.nerdfonts.com/](https://www.nerdfonts.com/)*
 >